bancorprotocol/contracts-solidity/README.md

-# Bancor Network Contracts (alpha v0.2)
+# Bancor Protocol Contracts (alpha v0.2)

 Bancor is a **smart-contract-based token conversion protocol**, which enables a single party to convert any token to another, without requiring a second party to exchange with.
 It achieves this through the use of reserve-tokens, which provide liquidity through autonomous algorithmic price discovery, regardless of trade volume.

+## Overview
+The Bancor protocol represents the first technological solution for the classic problem in economics known as the “Double Coincidence of Wants”, in the domain of asset exchange.
+For barter, the coincidence of wants problem was solved through money.
+For money, exchanges still rely on labor, via bid/ask orders and trade between external agents, to make markets and supply liquidity.

+Through the use of smart-contracts, Bancor-Enabled Tokens (BETs) can be created that hold one or more other tokens in their reserve.
+Tokens may represent existing national currencies or other types of assets.
+By using a reserve token model and algorithmically-calculated conversion rates, the Bancor Protocol creates a new type of ecosystem for asset exchange, with no central control.
+This decentralized hierarchical monetary system lays the foundation for an autonomous decentralized global exchange with numerous and substantial advantages.

 ## Warning